Pamela Marie Mori Holcombe

 Experienced Business, Construction, and Commercial Attorney

-local residents and businesses, to international businesses and high net worth individuals, Pamela, provides strategic and informed counsel in a variety of areas of law, including but not limited to, construction, business, commercial, construction, employment and non-competes, health care, medical practices, litigation and appeals in state and federal court, maritime, intellectual property, commercial and residential real estate, yachts and aircraft.
-She also offers her services as a regular volunteer with St. Johns County Legal Aid and has received numerous awards for her pro bono service.
+Sophisticated construction and business representation without the formality and cost that often accompanies the large firm experience.
+From St. Johns County's local residents and businesses, to international businesses and high net worth individuals, Pamela, provides strategic and informed counsel in a variety of areas of law, including but not limited to, construction, business, commercial, construction, employment and non-competes, health care, medical practices, litigation and appeals in state and federal court, maritime, intellectual property, commercial and residential real estate, yachts and aircraft.
+Pam is the current chair of the Construction Law Committee of the Jacksonville Bar Ass'n and serves in a leadership role for the Florida Bar's Construction Law Committee.
+She also regularly volunteers for St. Johns County Legal Aid and has received numerous awards for her pro bono service.

 Having served in the U.S. Army and having worked as a news photojournalist and sports editor, Pamela has a unique perspective and brings a broad spectrum approach to legal challenges and understanding of her client's needs.
 Pamela knows how to surmount the legal and business challenges her clients encounter as they look to protect their assets, broaden their opportunities and pursue legal challenges.
 As a seasoned complex commercial litigation attorney well-versed in a variety of substantive areas of law, Pamela brings years of experience and perspective to navigating the nuances your legal matter.
 For clients with unique and complex legal and business issues to tackle, Pamela is the attorney they want to steer the ship through the choppy and uncertain waters.

-For Pamela, success is defined when she is able to call upon her past experience representing clients with high value complex matters to personally steer your business transaction to success or legal matter safely through any rocky shoals.
+For Pamela, success is defined when she is able to call upon her past law firm experience representing clients with high value complex matters to personally steer your business transaction to success or legal matter safely through any rocky shoals.

 - Appeals & Appellate